-Exclusion of liability if disclosing contravention of law, corruption or maladministration
+Exclusion of liability if disclosing contravention of law, corruption or maladmin- 25 istration

-63.(1) Despite any other legislation, whether that legislation came into effect before or after the commencement of this section, no person is civilly or criminally liable or may be subjected to disciplinary action in any court of law or administrative or other tribunal on account of having disclosed any information, if-
+63. (1) No person is civilly or criminally liable or may be subjected to disciplinary action in any court or administrative or other tribunal on account of having disclosed any information, if-

-(a) the person in good faith and reasonably believed at the time of the disclosure that he or she was disclosing evidence of a contravention of the law, corruption, dishonesty or serious maladministration in a governmental body or on the part of an official of the body (in this Part referred to as an "impropriety"); and
+- (a) the person in good faith and reasonably believed at the time of the disclosure 30 that he or she was disclosing evidence of a contravention of the law, corruption, dishonesty or serious maladministration in a governmental body or on the part of an official of the body (in this Part referred to as an "impropriety"); and - (b) the disclosure was made in accordance with subsection (3).
+35